The dermabacs - our answer to acne, blemishes, neurodermatitis and rosacea

 Why did we develop Dermabacs?

 Because we know that many people suffer from skin problems and are looking for sustainable solutions to combat them.
-Our Dermabacs have been specially developed for people with acne, rosacea and atopic dermatitis (neurodermatitis).
+Our Dermabacs are specially developed for people with acne, rosacea, and atopic dermatitis (eczema).
 They are also suitable for people who want to do something about their skin imperfections.
-The bacterial strains they contain have been tested in clinical studies and have proven to be effective against these skin diseases.
-With 40 billion CFU (colony forming units), a Dermabacs capsule contains a highly effective, unique bacterial formulation.
+The bacterial strains they contain have been tested in clinical studies and have proven effective against these skin conditions.
+With 40 billion CFU (colony forming units), one Dermabacs capsule contains a highly effective, unique bacterial formulation.

 Who are the Dermabacs suitable for?

-Dermabacs are primarily aimed at people who suffer from forms of acne, rosacea and neurodermatitis.
-However, they are also suitable for all those who do not have any of the above-mentioned diseases and generally want to support their skin health and improve skin imperfections.
+Dermabacs are primarily aimed at people suffering from forms of acne, rosacea, and atopic dermatitis.
+However, they are also suitable for anyone who doesn't have any of the aforementioned conditions and generally wants to support their skin health and improve skin imperfections.

 And who are they not suitable for?

-Severely immunocompromised people should avoid taking Dermabacs.
-This is because immunocompromised people have a weakened immune system, which makes them more susceptible to infections.
-Although probiotics are generally considered safe and have a variety of health benefits, they may have potential adverse effects in this case.
-This is because probiotics contain live bacteria that reside in the gut and can thus affect the immune system.
-For this reason, immunocompromised people should definitely speak to their doctor before taking probiotics.
-They can help determine if probiotics are safe for you and what type of probiotics are best for your specific needs.
+Severely immunosuppressed individuals should refrain from taking Dermabacs.
+This is because immunosuppressed individuals have a weakened immune system, which makes them more susceptible to infections.
+Although probiotics are generally considered safe and offer a variety of health benefits, they may have potential adverse effects in this case.
+This is because probiotics contain live bacteria that live in the gut and can thus affect the immune system.
+For this reason, immunosuppressed individuals should definitely speak with their doctor before taking probiotics.
+They can help determine if probiotics are safe for you and which type of probiotic is best suited to your specific needs.

-Can pregnant women and women who are breastfeeding use Dermabacs?
+Can pregnant women and breastfeeding women use Dermabacs?

-We always recommend consulting your doctor.
-The reason for this is that there are not enough studies on the intake of some probiotic strains to make any reliable statements.
-There are some studies that suggest that there are many benefits to taking probiotics during pregnancy.
-The risk of allergies and neurodermatitis is said to be reduced, especially for the child.
-However, it is entirely up to each mother to decide whether she is positive about taking probiotics.
-We therefore recommend consulting your trusted medical professional before taking them.
+We always recommend consulting your treating physician.
+The reason for this is that there are still insufficient studies on the use of some probiotic strains to make reliable statements.
+There are some studies that suggest that taking probiotics during pregnancy has many benefits.
+This is especially true for the child, as it is said to reduce the risk of allergies and atopic dermatitis.
+However, it is entirely up to each mother to decide whether she feels comfortable taking probiotics.
+Therefore, we recommend consulting a trusted medical professional before taking them.

 Can children and adolescents under 18 use Dermabacs?
-If so, in what dose?
+If so, at what dosage?

-Yes, children aged 6 and over can use Dermabacs if there is a family history of skin diseases.
-If you have acne, we recommend taking them from the age of 9.
+Yes, children ages 6 and older can use Dermabacs if there is a family history of skin conditions.
+If acne is present, we recommend using them from age 9.

 What ingredients are contained in Dermabacs?